PhD in Learning Sciences

 What Makes Our Learning Sciences PhD Program Distinctive?

-- Hands-on research alongside distinguished faculty who have earned grants from the National Science Foundation, the Spencer Foundation, the Mozilla Foundation and other top research organizations
+- Innovative Faculty: Our faculty engage in interdisciplinary projects that merge arts, humanities, and the social and physical sciences.
+They have earned grants from the National Science Foundation, The Spencer Foundation, the Mozilla Foundation and other top research organizations.

-- A vibrant intellectual community at MIXI Institute for STEM and the Imagination
+- Community: Our scholars affiliate with an active intellectual community at MIXI Institute for STEM and the Imagination.

 - Universities or colleges